chriszarate/docker-wordpress/readme.md

 ## Environment variables

-- `WORDPRESS_ACTIVATE_PLUGINS`: A space-separated list of plugin paths relative to `/var/www/html/wp-content/wp-content/plugins/` that should be activated when the container starts.
+- `WORDPRESS_ACTIVATE_PLUGINS`: A space-separated list of plugin paths relative to `/var/www/html/wp-content/plugins/` that should be activated when the container starts.
+If a plugin cannot be found, an install will be attempted via `wp plugin install`.

-- `WORDPRESS_ACTIVATE_THEME` A theme path relative to `/var/www/html/wp-content/wp-content/themes/`
+- `WORDPRESS_ACTIVATE_THEME` A theme path relative to `/var/www/html/wp-content/themes/`
   that should be activated when the container starts.
+If the theme cannot be found, an install will be attempted via `wp theme install`.

 - `WORDPRESS_CONFIG_EXTRA`: Additional PHP to append to `wp-config.php`.